Chapter 18.60

 1. Movement of the stream channel threatens existing residential or commercial structures, public facilities or improvements, unique natural resources or the only existing access to property; and

-L. Stream enhancement not associated with any other development proposal may be allowed if accomplished according to a plan for its design, implementation, maintenance and monitoring prepared by a civil engineer and a qualified biologist and carried out under the direction of a qualified biologist;
+M. Stream enhancement not associated with any other development proposal may be allowed if accomplished according to a plan for its design, implementation, maintenance and monitoring prepared by a civil engineer and a qualified biologist and carried out under the direction of a qualified biologist.

-M. A minor stream restoration project for fish habitat enhancement may be allowed if:
+N. A minor stream restoration project for fish habitat enhancement may be allowed, with consideration for a streamlined review process, if:

-1. The restoration is sponsored by a public agency with a mandate to do such work;
+1. The restoration is sponsored by a public agency with a mandate to do such work or approved by the Director;

 2. The restoration is unassociated with mitigation of a specific development proposal;

-3. The restoration is limited to placement of rock wiers, log controls, spawning gravel and other specific salmonid habitat improvements;
+3. The restoration is limited to placement of rock weirs, log controls, spawning gravel and other specific salmonid habitat improvements;

 4. The restoration only involves the use of hand labor and light equipment; or the use of helicopters and cranes which deliver supplies to the project site; provided, that they have no contact with critical areas or their buffers; and

-5. The restoration is performed under the direction of a qualified biologist;
+5. The restoration is performed under the direction of a qualified professional.

-N. Roadside and agricultural drainage ditches which carry streams with salmonids may be maintained through the use of best management practices developed in consultation with relevant county, State and federal agencies; and
+O. Roadside and agricultural drainage ditches which carry streams with salmonids may be maintained through the use of best management practices developed in consultation with relevant county, State and federal agencies.

 1. If within the buffer, the structure is located no closer to the stream than the existing structure;

-2. The existing impervious surface within the buffer or stream is not expanded as a result of the reconstruction or replacement.
-(Ord.
-O-06-333 § 1).
+2. The existing impervious surface within the buffer or stream is not expanded as a result of the reconstruction or replacement; and

 18.60.320 Restoration and mitigation.